awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 # How Amazon EMR uses AWS KMS<a name="services-emr"></a>

 When you use an [Amazon EMR](https://aws.amazon.com/emr/) cluster, you can configure the cluster to encrypt data *at rest* before saving it to a persistent storage location\.
 You can encrypt data at rest on the EMR File System \(EMRFS\), on the storage volumes of cluster nodes, or both\.
-To encrypt data at rest, you can use a AWS KMS key in AWS KMS\.
+To encrypt data at rest, you can use an AWS KMS key\.
 The following topics explain how an Amazon EMR cluster uses a KMS key to encrypt data at rest\.

 **Important**
 Amazon EMR supports only [symmetric KMS keys](concepts.md#symmetric-cmks)\.
 You cannot use an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks) to encrypt data at rest in an Amazon EMR cluster\.
 For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.